 By setting up forwarding at GoDaddy for your domain as well, your domain will be accessible at exampledomain.com or www.exampledomain.com.

 To enable forwarding in GoDaddy, go to the DNS Management section and scroll down to the Forwarding section and click Add.

-All changes to forwarding for your domain at GoDaddy take several hours.
-Typically the non-www foward will be in place within 5-6 hours but it can take longer.
-The CNAME Record changes at GoDaddy resolve usually within the hour though you may need to clear the browser's cache.
+All changes to forwarding for your domain at GoDaddy can take several hours.
+Typically the non-www forward will be in place within 5-6 hours but it can take longer.
+The CNAME Record changes at GoDaddy resolve typically within the hour though you may need to clear the browser's cache.
 For information on clearing the browser cache, see the article on clearing browser cookies and cache.

 Not quite what you are looking for?
 Check out these other articles: